 3. Material and Durability

-In my hands on use of the carrying case, the laser cut MDF within and around the case felt durable with excellent constructions.
+In my hands-on use of the carrying case, the laser cut MDF within and around the case felt durable with excellent constructions.
 High tolerance fit and finish made me confident in the cases’ ability to withstand the rigor of travel.
-For improve durability, I may prime and finish the exterior of the MDF case material to improve its moisture resistance.
+For improved durability, I may prime and finish the exterior of the MDF case material to improve its moisture resistance.

 4. Stainless Steel Handle